Stability of a tilted granular monolayer: How many spheres can we pick before the collapse?: Results

-The model given by Eqn.~\eqref{eq_En} implies a continuous weakening process, where the extraction of the $n$-th particle produces a drop in the average elastic energy with respect to the step before of $2\lambda/(N_0-n)\bar{E}_{n-1}$.
-This process ends at the extraction number $n_c$, when the elastic energy reaches a critical value $\bar{E}_c$, for which the avalanche is triggered.
-From Eqn.~(\ref{eq_En}), considering $i\ll N_0$, we obtain:
+The model given by equation~\eqref{eq_zn2} implies a continuous loosening process, where the extraction of the $n$-th particle produces a drop in the average coordination number $2/(N_0-n)$.
+This process ends at the extraction number $n_c$, when the coordination number reaches a critical value $\bar{z}_c$, where the avalanche is triggered.
+From equation~\eqref{eq_zn2} considering $i\ll N_0$, we obtain: where $\bar{z}_0$ is the initial value of the average coordination number.
+Both $\bar{z}_0$ and $\bar{z}_c$ can be obtained from simulations.
+Indeed, we obtain $\bar{z}_0$ = 5.22, and in Fig. \ref{fig_avalanche_prediction}a, we present results of $\bar{z}_c$ for a wide range of parameters.
+Most data attain a plateau with a nearly constant $\bar{z}_c$.
+The only exceptions are cases with $W = 8d$ with strong border effects and the angle $\theta = \ang{16}$, which is very close to a transition according to Fig. \ref{fig:GlobalResults}b.
+This angle sets the validity limits for the model.
+We obtain $\bar{z}_c = 4.27$ excluding those cases.